akucinskii/movie-app/README.md

 # React app showing movies.

-## It might take a while for heroku server to start up.
+## It might take a while for Heroku server to start up.

-- App that shows movies from OMDb API and my own Flask Api.
+- The app shows movies from OMDb API and my Flask Api.
 Made to practice React and learn React-Router, uses base css as styling.

 Features:
 - Own page for each searched/clicked movie.
 - Search for movie function.
-- Movies displayed in homepage/all/popular/new come from flask api hosted on heroku.
+- Movies displayed on homepage/all/popular/new come from flask API hosted on Heroku.